romainsacchi/carculator/docs/modeling.rst

 Overall, propulsion noise emissions dominate in urban environments, thereby justifying the use of electric cars in that regard.
 In sub-urban and rural environments, rolling noise emissions dominate above a speed level around 50 km/h.

+It is important to note that although **carculator** differentiates noise coefficients by powertrain (internal combusiton engine, electric and hybrid), it is not possible to differentiate them by size class.
+Therefore, the noise produced by a `small` vehicle will be similar to that produced by a `large` vehicle.

 Components origin
 *****************